Rainford High School

 Rainford High School is a coeducational secondary school and sixth form located in Rainford, Merseyside, England.
 It first opened in 1940 and continues to serve the communities of St Helens, West Lancashire, Wigan and Kirkby to this day.

+The school currently holds a Progress 8 score of 0.03, which is considered to be within the National Average.
+However, this is based on data from the 2023-24 academic year, as the Department for Education has not released any data for more recent years due to disruption to KS2 SATs examination data caused by the COVID-19 pandemic.